aws-amplify/docs/js/start.md

 The CLI displays a status table with no resources listed.
 As you add feature categories to your app and run `amplify push`, backend resources created for your app are listed in this table.

 You can update a category by running `amplify update <category-name>`.
 If you no longer want to use a service you can delete it with `amplify remove <category-name>`.
-Lastly, you can remove the whole project by running `amplify delete` (Warning: This will attempt to delete your entire project, locally and in the cloud, essentially reseting your project as if you never ran `amplify init`).
+Lastly, you can remove the whole project by running `amplify delete` (Warning: This will attempt to delete your entire project, locally and in the cloud, essentially resetting your project as if you never ran `amplify init`).
 {: .callout .callout--warning}

 ## Step 3: Add API and Database